netdata/netdata/docs/monitor/view-active-alarms.md

 - Latest and Triggered time values
 - The alert's description
 - A link to the Community forum's alert page
-- The chart at the timeframe that the alert was triggered
+- The chart at the time frame that the alert was triggered
 - The alert's information: Node name, chart ID, type, component and class
 - Configuration section
 - Instance values - Node Instances

 ![image](https://user-images.githubusercontent.com/70198089/226339928-bae60140-0293-42cf-9713-ac4901708aba.png)

-At the bottom of the panel you can click the green button "View dedicated alert page" to apen a [dynamic tab](https://github.com/netdata/netdata/blob/master/docs/quickstart/infrastructure.md#dynamic-tabs) containing all the info for this alert in a tab format, where you can also run correlations and go to the node's chart that raised the particular alert.
+At the bottom of the panel you can click the green button "View dedicated alert page" to open a [dynamic tab](https://github.com/netdata/netdata/blob/master/docs/quickstart/infrastructure.md#dynamic-tabs) containing all the info for this alert in a tab format, where you can also run correlations and go to the node's chart that raised the particular alert.

 ![image](https://user-images.githubusercontent.com/70198089/226339794-61896c35-0b93-4ac9-92aa-07116fe63784.png)

 <!--
 ## Local Netdata Agent dashboard